-The decision to send in drones represents a change from President Obama's pledge that the U.S. was stepping back from such offensive missions over Libya, but Defense Secretary Robert Gates said the change is minor.
+The decision to send in drones represents a change from President Obama's pledge that the U.S. was stepping back from such offensive missions over Libya, but Gates said the change is minor.

-Gadhafi's forces have tactically adapted to the NATO strikes, said Marine Gen. James Cartwright, the Joint Chiefs vice chairman, but the drones will give NATO commanders a new level of targeting precision.
+Gadhafi's forces have tactically adapted to the NATO strikes, said Marine Gen. James Cartwright, the Joint Chiefs vice chairman, and the drones will give NATO commanders a new level of targeting precision.

 "What they will bring that is unique to the conflict is their ability to get down lower, therefore to be able to get better visibility on targets that have started to dig themselves into defensive positions," he said.
 "They are uniquely suited for urban areas."